-Salmon can begin their seasonal migration up many of our Northern Michigan rivers as early as mid-August but we truly expect them around the beginning of September.
+Salmon can begin their seasonal migration up many of our Northern Michigan rivers as early as mid-August but we typically expect them around the beginning of September.
 Each year is different and there are many factors that determine when the Kings and Coho will start entering the rivers.
 Once they’ve begun, they work their way upstream through holes and pools until conditions and locations are right for them to begin their spawn.
 Because each river system is different, predicting how long they will remain can be a challenge.
 We typically expect to finish up our Salmon fishing in October.

 These fish can grow quite large and can provide a serious challenge to anglers in tight quarters.
 Anglers can use a number of methods to wrangle these fish and most are fairly straight forward.
 Subsurface presentations of nymphs with either a floating line or mono (chuck & duck) tend to be the most effective as these fish will seldom pay any attention to surface flies.
 Early in the run, some anglers have found excitement throwing large streamers and finding a large fish to chase.